RapahelS/minecraft-gemini-ai-god-plugin/readme.md

 What's Changed:

 - [x] Ported to google gemini from chatgpt
+    - scrapped all openai support at the moment in favour of full gemini consistency for now
-    - [ ] context window is now one million for `gemini-1.5-flash` and 2 million for `gemini-1.5-pro`
+    - [x] context window is now one million for `gemini-1.5-flash` and 2 million for `gemini-1.5-pro`
     - [x] Voice transcription requests are now bundled (to avoid api spam) and using the gemini 1.5 flash model

-      - [x] scrapped all openai support at the moment in favour of full gemini consistency
-- [x] Ported voice synthesis to Speechify (super godly narrator voice for free!)
+- [x] Ported voice synthesis to Speechify (super godly narrator voice for free!
+IT EVEN BREATHES!)
 - [x] Improved context handling (cured the AI god of dementia)
 - [x] seperated model usage into "primary" and "secondary" model so that a cheaper model may be used for medial tasks
 - [x] decreased call count to primary model and unified commands and communication behaviour to one context